beloglazov/beloglazov.info/pages/publications.md

 ## PhD Thesis

-**Anton Beloglazov**, ["Energy-Efficient Management of Virtual Machines in Data Centers for Cloud Computing"](/thesis.pdf), PhD thesis, _Department of Computing and Information Systems, The University of Melbourne_, Australia, 2013.
+**Anton Beloglazov**, ["Energy-Efficient Management of Virtual Machines in Data Centers for Cloud Computing"](/thesis.pdf "Energy-Efficient Management of Virtual Machines in Data Centers for Cloud Computing"), PhD thesis, _Department of Computing and Information Systems, The University of Melbourne_, Australia, 2013.

 * [Video recording of the PhD completion seminar](https://www.youtube.com/watch?v=pPQ-tuKoSss)